demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-tag-range-remove

 ***
-Removes tags from a list of IP Ranges
+Removes tags from a list of IP ranges.

 #### Base Command